 JUVÉDERM® Ultra XC, JUVÉDERM® Ultra Plus XC, and JUVÉDERM VOLUMA® XC injectable gels are available by prescription only.

-KYBELLA® (deoxycholic acid) Important Safety Information
+KYBELLA® (deoxycholic acid) injection 10 mg/mL Important Information

 KYBELLA® (deoxycholic acid) injection is indicated for improvement in the appearance of moderate to severe convexity or fullness associated with submental fat in adults.